 Why Use a WBS in Project Management?

-There are three compelling reasons to use a WBS in project management.
+There are three compelling reasons to use a work breakdown structure in project management.

 1) First, the WBS breaks down the project into easy-to-handle, bite-size components.
 This process makes the task less intimidating and more manageable.

-2) Second, the WBS provides a roadmap for the personnel working on the project.
-Typically, projects involve different teams progressing in tandem, creating a need to coordinate and integrate to get the work done.
+2) Second, it provides a roadmap for the personnel working on the project.
+Typically, projects involve different teams progressing in tandem, creating a need to coordinate and integrate to complete the work.
 If a project manager uses a WBS, every individual and group can stay in their lane, focusing on their assigned work while understanding how their contribution fits into the entire project.

-3) Finally, the WBS is an excellent tool for identifying milestones, allocating budgets, and ultimately measuring project completion.
+3) Finally, it is an excellent tool for identifying milestones, allocating budgets, and ultimately measuring project completion.
 Project managers can use the 100% rule to confidently ensure that the project is appropriately funded and budgeted and that there won’t be any roadblocks or pitfalls thanks to a “surprise” deliverable.

-When you realize the value of a work breakdown structure to a project, it should be considered a given that a project manager will always include a WBS in the process.
+When you realize the value of a work breakdown structure to a project, it should be considered a given that a project manager will always include one in the process.

 How to Create a Work Breakdown Structure

-Alright, so work breakdown structures are impressive.
+Alright, work breakdown structures are impressive.
 Great.
-So how do you put one together?
+So, how do you put one together?

 Good question!
 Follow this outline, and you can’t go wrong.